slsheldon/ssg-bid/content/02-Community/04-key-documents/en.md

 ## Project reporting templates

+Mid-term/early progress report templates are designed to facilitate the communication of BID project’s progress.
+The use of these templates is mandatory and is a part of the project reporting processes within the BID programme.

 The Expense Summary page is a transaction list of all expenses registered in the project accounts, ordered by number and expense type category and is an essential part of the financial reporting.

 + [REGIONAL GRANT Narrative report template](../raw/BID-AF2015-REG_narrative _report_template.doc)